 I work out on a stationary bike while I am studying the scriptures for at least 30 minutes.
 Then I swim in a home pool vigorously for 15 minutes, then I do yoga in a shallow part of the pool for 15 minutes.
 Then I go into my library and pray with a listening spirit, listening primarily to my conscience while I visualize the rest of my entire day, including important professional activities and key relationships with my loved ones, working associates and clients.

 I am fortunate to have a very helpful team that enables me to spend time doing things that are important but not necessarily urgent.

 Stephen Covey wrote a book based on the random luck he had in his own life, the luck that put him in a spot where he could build an empire to handle his faxes for him.
 It's easy for a guy who has a fax management team to tell people earning $15,000 a year how to "put first things first" and "begin with the end in mind".
-It's also, apparently, easy for him to sell 25 million copies of this book which helps pay for the fax management staff.
-That leaves him all the time he needs to sire nine children and 52 grand children.
+It was also, apparently, easy for him to sell 25 million copies of this book which helped pay for the fax management staff.
+That left him all the time he needs to sire nine children and 52 grand children.
 No wonder he needed to do yoga every day.

 This changes a fundamental part of the advice-giving game.
 If we are not them, we can't tell them what they should do and expect it to work.
 Instead, we can only say what has worked for us (if it has).
 Think how this changes the conversation:

 You should really understand your goals for the day every morning.